PavelFalta/nexadev/README.md

 ## Usage

-With some basic knowledge you could probably easily customize for your own needs.
+With some basic knowledge you could easily customize for your own needs.
 The CSS (found in `App.css`) provides a somewhat solid foundation that you can further tweak for personalization.

 ---